beameio/download-release-asset/README.md

 # download-gh-release-asset

-GitHub action that downloads asset with given name from a given GitHub release.
+GitHub action that downloads asset with given name from a given repo/release.
-Usefull for downloading test files from the release assets

 ## Environment
-Required set secrets.GITHUB_TOKEN to env.GITHUB_TOKEN
+Requires setting secrets.GITHUB_TOKEN (on any other custom token) to the env.GITHUB_TOKEN

 ## Inputs
 ### file
-Required upload file to release asset
+Required filename to download

+### repo
+Repository to download from, if not given, it'll default to the current repository Setting to a different repository requires a custom GITHUB_TOKEN to be set.

+### release_tag
+Release tag to download the file from, if not give it'll default to the latest release

 ## Usage